Sunday, 28 August 2022

 Timeline

 • 1932 / Foundation of Éclair Football Club (EFC) Izier.
-Joining the Belgian Football Association, the club obtains matricule 1829.
+Joining the Belgian Football Association, the club obtains registration number 1829.
+It is unclear where the ground of this club was situated.

-• 1936 / After four relatively anonymous years, EFC Izier folds, ceasing all activities.
+• 1936 / EFC Izier folds, ceasing all activities after an existence of four years.

 • 1942 / Refoundation of Éclair Football Club Izier.
-As a new club, this second EFC Izier receives a different matricule, 3527.
+As a new club, this second EFC Izier receives a new registration number, 3527.
+As in the case of its predecessor, there is no information available regarding the location of the pitch of this club.

-• 1957 / A new club is founded in Izier, taking on the name Entente Sportive (ES) Izier.
-Upon joining the Belgian FA, ES Izier obtains matricule 6017.
+• 1957 / A new club is founded in Izier, taking on the name Entente Sportive (ES) Izier, with Marcel Rausin taking on the role of chairman.
+Upon joining the Belgian FA, ES Izier obtains registration number 6017.
+The new club, settling on a pitch laid out at Rue Elva, starts its existence in Provincial League 3 of Belgian Luxembourg.

 • 1966 / ES Izier moves to its new ground at Rue des Croisettes, later renamed (in Walloon dialect) Rue des Creûhétes.

-• 1974 / Winning the title in Provincial League 3, the club accedes to Belgian Luxembourg's Provincial League 2 for the first time in its history.
+• 1974 / Winning the title in Provincial League 3D, 5 points ahead of closest followers US Vecmont and FC Petit-Han, ES Izier accedes to Luxembourg's Provincial League 2 for the first time in its history.
 In the two following seasons, the club finishes in respectable fifth and third positions.

-• 1980 / Winning the title in P3E, ES Izier bounces back, winning promotion to P2.
-The second spell at this level lasts for two seasons.
+• 1980 / Winning the title in Luxembourg's Provincial League 3E, 1 point ahead of closest rivals US Melreux, ES Izier bounces back, winning promotion to Provincial League 2.

 • 2008 / ES Izier obtains the royal epithet, thus becoming Royale Entente Sportive (RES) Izier.